Most of us have landed in confusing situations because of the Facebook active status.

 How Facebook Active Status Works

-However, Facebook provides the users with the option to show or hide their active status.
+However, Facebook allows users to show or hide their active status.
 In each case, the working of the active status varies.
 Let’s have a look at both situations.

 When You Turn the Active Status On